 Similar to a conductor, the technology business partner guides the orchestra.
 Each player is a master of their instrument, but the conductor isn’t.
 He or she focuses on the whole body of music at once.
 This requires them to listen to the music, guide the group into the next movement, and, ultimately, the entire composition.
 He is also already scoping out the next event.

-Their experience in the diversity of topics and its impact on strategy, is paramount to your project’s success.
+Their experience in the diversity of topics and their impact on strategy is paramount to your project’s success.

 At REEA – we are a team led by entrepreneurs and product builders who have learned through our direct experiences, just like you.
 We know how to connect the dots, bring together teams, and conduct the orchestra from beginning to end.
 We see the same big picture that you do and have a large team to assist in the execution of that vision as true partners from design to launch and beyond.

 So, in the words of Jimi Hendrix: Are we experienced?
 Yes, we are.

 ” Their work was on time, within budget, and of the highest quality.
 In addition to their core expertise, the REEA GLOBAL team has a lot of skill in anticipating unspoken needs.
 The result was a final deliverable that was much better than envisioned ”